terry-tong/blackjack/README.md

 # blackjack
-[Python] Project that emulates a game of blackjack.
+Project that emulates a game of blackjack.
 WIP